dvdmgl/django-pg-fts/README.rst

 =============

-Implementation postgeSQL for Full Text Search for Django >= 1.7 With multiple dictionary support, index (trigger) creation support
+Implementation postgeSQL for Full Text Search for Django >= 1.7

+Features:
+- FieldLookup's search, isearch, tsquery
+- Migrations classes to help create and remove index's, support for 'gin' or 'gist'
+- Migration classes to help create and remove of trigger's for updating and inserting
+- Multiple dictionaries support with trigger and FieldLookup's

+With multiple dictionary support, index and trigger migrations

 Classes
 ^^^^^^^